The Annual Shepherd’s Walk

 Information for walkers

-The 2020 Shepherd’s Walk is cancelled due to Covid-19.
-We wish everyone a healthy year ahead.
+Disappointingly the 2021 Shepherd’s Walk is cancelled.
+(Please refer to statement on Shepherds Walk page.
+We wish everyone a healthy year ahead).

 Intending walkers MUST REGISTER their names by 14th July 2020 with the Historical Society.